-Eight novels by Irish authors are among the 154 books that have been nominated by libraries worldwide for the €100,000 International IMPAC DUBLIN Literary Award, the world’s most valuable annual literary prize for a single work of fiction published in English.
+Eight novels by Irish authors are among the 154 titles on the longlist of books nominated by libraries worldwide for the €100,000 International IMPAC DUBLIN Literary Award, the world’s most valuable annual literary prize for a single work of fiction published in English.

 Nominations also include 43 American, 22 British and 12 Canadian novels, as well as 42 books translated into English from 19 other languages.